Horticultural

 Class 4 – A single stem of cluster flower roses , any colour

-Class 5 – A mixed vase of roses
+Class 5 – A mixed vase of flowering stems

 Class 6 – Vase of mixed non flowering stems

-Class 11 – 3 Sweet Peas – one variety.
-Exhibitor may display exhibit in vessel of own choice
+Class 9 – 3 Sweet Peas – one variety – single colour.
+Exhibitor may exhibit in vessel of own

 Class 12 – Geranium grown in a pot any size pot and variety

-Class 13 – Any other flowering plant grown in a pot (other than geranium
+Class 15 – Any other flowering plant grown in a pot (other than geranium, fuchsia or begonia)

-Class 14 – Any non- flowering plant at the time of display
+Class 16 – Any non- flowering plant at the time of display (for foliage effect)

 Trophies & Special Prizes